Gulf of İzmir

 The Gulf of İzmir (İzmir körfezi), formerly known as the Gulf of Smyrna, is a gulf on the Aegean Sea, with its inlet between the Karaburun Peninsula and the mainland area of Foça.
 It is 64 km in length by 32 km in breadth, with an excellent anchorage.
 The city of İzmir, an important port city of Turkey, surrounds the end of the gulf.

 Geography

 The northern limit of the Gulf of İzmir is defined as a 13 nmi line running from Cape Kanlıkaya (38°40′29″N 26°28′23″E) of the Karaburun Peninsula, to Cape Aslan (38°44′29″N 26°44′24″E) of Foça.
 The surface area of the gulf is 960.4 km2, while its shore length is 464 km.

 Uzunada located in the Gulf of İzmir is Turkey's fourth largest island.
-Other islands of the gulf include Hekim Island, Foça Islands (Orak Island, Fener Ada, Incir Ada, Metalik Ada), Çiçek Islands (Yassıca Island, Pırnarlı Island, İncirli Island, Akça), Karantina Island, Yılan Island, and Büyük Ada.
+Other islands of the gulf include Hekim Island, Foça Islands (Orak Island, Fener Ada, Incir Ada, Metelik Island), Çiçek Islands (Yassıca Island, Pırnarlı Island, İncirli Island, Akça), Karantina Island, Yılan Island, and Büyük Ada.

 Seventeen rivers empty into the gulf, most notably the Gediz and the Meles.
 Gediz Delta, which is a Ramsar site, is located in the northeast of the gulf.

 Levent Marina is the only marina located in the gulf.